hrothstein/cms-demo/MCP_SERVER_README.md

 ## Overview

-The CMS Admin MCP (Model Context Protocol) Server enables AI agents like Claude to interact directly with the Card Management System backend.
-This implementation exposes 30+ tools for customer management, card operations, transactions, alerts, disputes, and card services.
+The CMS Admin MCP (Model Context Protocol) Server enables AI agents like Claude to interact directly with the Card Management System.
+This implementation exposes **29 tools** for customer management, card operations, transactions, alerts, disputes, and card services.

+**✅ Status:** All 29 tools fully implemented and tested
+**📦 Data Store:** In-memory (50 customers, 68 cards, 947 transactions)
+**🧪 Testing:** HTTP server available on `localhost:3001` with Postman collection
+**📚 Documentation:** Complete implementation summary in `src/mcp/MCP_IMPLEMENTATION_SUMMARY.md`

 ## What is MCP?